Systems fail not because individuals lack motivation or capacity, but when institutional practices diverge from evidence, autonomy, and lived reality.

 Crystal L. Fedeli, M.A., M.A.

-I analyze how systems and policies operate in practice—particularly in contexts where vulnerable and marginalized individuals have exhausted personal options and must rely on institutional intervention.
+I analyze how institutions and policies operate in practice.
+My work focuses on moments when vulnerable or marginalized individuals have exhausted personal options and must rely on institutional systems.

-Across recovery, the court system, and social services, I examine where institutional practices diverge from research, law, and stated objectives, and how bias, stigma, and informal norms displace evidence in real-world decision-making.
+Across recovery, family courts, and social services, I examine where institutional practice diverges from research, law, and stated objectives.
+I study how bias, stigma, and informal norms displace evidence in real-world decision-making.

-My work supports organizations in assessing policy design, implementation, and decision structures, and in redesigning systems to better align practice with evidence, autonomy-preserving approaches, and intended outcomes.
+My work supports organizations in evaluating policy design, implementation, and decision structures.
+I help institutions redesign systems so practice aligns with evidence, autonomy, and intended outcomes.

 My Approach